fbm3334/FBMsRockboxScripts/README.md

 # FBM's Rockbox Scripts

-Scripts to make scrobbling and syncing a Rockbox player easier.
+Scripts to make scrobbling and syncing a Rockbox player easier in Windows.

 # How to use
 1. Clone or download the repository.